 Advanced topics in the design and implementation of programming language translators.
-Data flow analysis and optimization, code generation and register allocation, attribute grammars and their evaluation, translation 30 Faculty of Arts and Sciences within programming environments, and the implementation of advanced language features.
+Data flow analysis and optimization, code generation and register allocation, attribute grammars and their evaluation, translation within programming environments, and the implementation of advanced language features.

 CSIS 312 ADVANCED COMPUTER ARCHITECTURE